Bug report #11814

 Larry your review is welcome.
 I had the impression a refactoring of the labeling system would be useful (like to work in pixel space rather than in geographical units space, for the sake of collision prevention, and to pass the whole map QTransform to correctly convert from one space to the other) -- the commits in the PR do not attempt to do any refactoring.

-#8 Updated by Larry Shaffer almost 5 years ago
+#8 Updated by Larry Shaffer about 8 years ago

 Correct me if I am wrong (have not had time to review your map rotation committed changes), but unless the features are pre-rotated and (optionally) clipped prior to going into the labeling engine (right before PAL registration), it will be a major refactoring to support map rotation.
 Are the features not being pre-rotated?
 Note: the engine works with temporary duplicates of the geometries.